agaliste/f1cli/README.md

 ## Building the Project

-To build the project, run the following command:
+To build the project, use the following command:

 ```bash
 cargo build